Frankie Quiñones

 Frankie Quiñones is an American stand-up comedian and actor from Los Angeles, California.
-He is best known for his role as 'Creeper' in the CholoFit sketch comedy web series and his lead role in Hulu's This Fool.

-He is also the voice of Maria Teresa from Cartoon Network series, Victor and Valentino.
+He is best known for his role as Creeper in the sketch comedy web series CholoFit and his lead role in Hulu's This Fool.
+He is the voice of Maria Teresa on the Cartoon Network series Victor and Valentino.

 Early life

-Quiñones grew up watching comedy shows such as In Living Color, Culture Clash, and Saturday Night Live, and became the family comedian, using a sprinkler head as a stand-in for a microphone.
-He created characters that were rooted in his Latino upbringing.
+Quiñones was inspired by comedy shows such as In Living Color, Culture Clash, and Saturday Night Live as a child.
+He graduated from Saint Bonaventure High School in Ventura, California.

 Career

-Quiñones gained some recognition for his web series Juanita Carmelita, a character he created based on his mother's personality.
-Yet, his character 'Creeper' based on his father's cholo style and attitude went viral with his CholoFit sketch, appearing in numerous popular videos.
-With the popularity of the web series, Quiñones also did more stand-up routines at major venues, including The Wiltern and Fox Theater.
+Quiñones gained some recognition for his web series Juanita Carmelita, centering a character he based on his mother's personality.
+His character Creeper, based on his father's cholo style and attitude, went viral with his CholoFit sketch, appearing in numerous popular videos.
+With the popularity of the web series, Quiñones started doing more stand-up routines at major venues, including The Wiltern and Fox Theater.

-In 2021, he hosted a comedy sketch show on HBO Max Frankie Quiñones: Superhomies and launched his podcast The Frankie Quiñones Show.
-In 2022, he was cast as the supporting role in Hulu series This Fool.
+In 2021, he hosted the HBO Max comedy sketch show Frankie Quiñones: Superhomies and launched his podcast The Frankie Quiñones Show.
+In 2022, he was cast in a supporting role on the Hulu series This Fool.
 His performance on the show received positive reviews.
-His performance was nominated by the Independent Spirit Awards for Best Supporting Performance in a New Scripted Series.
+His performance was nominated for the Independent Spirit Award for Best Supporting Performance in a New Scripted Series.

-Quiñones' first stand-up comedy special Damn That’s Crazy premiered on Hulu on October 10, 2025.
+Quiñones' first hour-long stand-up comedy special Damn That’s Crazy premiered on Hulu on October 10, 2025.